 River otters, those wily little web-footed members of the weasel family, thrive in a variety of ecosystems and are often seen gleefully careening down the muddy banks of the mighty St. Lawrence River before splashing delightedly into the currents in search of a tasty snack from the river’s bounty.

-Oliver, Ivy and Brock invite you to take a step out of the ordinary and explore the 1000 Islands and Ontario from their point of view.
-Our 3 aquatic friends will keep you captivated as they swim and play throughout the massive glass-enclosed river habitat, complete with a rushing waterfall for the otters to delight in as they put on a show without even realizing it.
-View the entire immersive experience from our central Gazebo, perfectly positioned to give you a front row seat to the otters’ spectacular show.
+Oliver and Brock invite you to take a step out of the ordinary and explore the 1000 Islands and Ontario from their point of view.
+Our 2 aquatic friends will keep you captivated as they swim and play throughout the massive glass-enclosed river habitat, complete with a rushing waterfall for the otters to delight in as they put on a show without even realizing it.
+View the entire immersive experience from our central Gazebo, perfectly positioned to give you a front-row seat to the otters’ spectacular show.

-Our otters are rescued North American river otters and are not domesticated.
+These amazing animals are rescued and are not domesticated.
 As such, they have a different temperament than those you may see online where people are interacting with otters one on one.
-Those otters are usually short-clawed Claw otters and are not native to the St. Lawrence river.
+Those otters are usually short-clawed otters and are not native to the St. Lawrence river.
 As there is no safe way to allow people, including our team members, to directly interact with river otters, we are unable to offer close encounters with them.

 Hydroelectric power, or electricity generated by water, is one of the world’s greatest renewable resources.
 In the Power of Water discovery zone, you can even create your own electricity at our hydroelectric generation table – one of our most supercharged activities for kids.
 Challenge a friend to see who can produce the most power!
 The water of the St. Lawrence River and Seaway is also vital to international trade.
 Every year, the St. Lawrence Seaway and St. Lawrence River at large handle up to 50 million tons of cargo!
 Watch a lively video showcasing this incredibly important avenue for economic sustainability for Canada.